-\$1 is the most you can bet before eleven pm, after which you can bet up to \$2.
-There is a limit of three raises per round.
-(This is the last time the actual betting limit has been published.
-It has gone up, and it will again.
-Just make sure it is clear at the beginning.)
+For years, we played with the limit of \$1 as the most you can bet before eleven pm, after which it went up to \$2.
+This has gone up a couple of times, now we usually play with a \$3 limit.
+The one consistent thing is a limit of three raises per round.
+The host should make it is clear at the beginning of play.